seung-lab/python-task-queue/README.md

   tq.insert_all(tasks)
 ```

 In Listing 4, we've started using generators instead of lists.
 Generators are essentially lazy-lists that compute the next list element on demand.
-The definition of a generator is fast and takes constant time, so we are able to begin production of new elements nearly instantly.
+Defining a generator is fast and takes constant time, so we are able to begin production of new elements nearly instantly.
 The elements are produced on demand and consumed instantly, resulting in a small constant memory overhead that can be typically measured in kilobytes to megabytes.

 ```python
 # Listing 5: 100s-1000s per second, low memory usage, near-zero latency

 import gevent.monkey
 gevent.monkey.patch_all()
 from taskqueue import GreenTaskQueue